 Before configuring the path for log storage, you can check your DDU consumption.
-In the Dynatrace menu, go to Settings > Accounting > Davis data units overview.
+In the Dynatrace menu, go to Consumption.
 The Davis data units (DDUs) model counts all incoming events from your log data.
 Each log event (log line, message, event, etc.) deducts 0.0005 DDU from your available quota.
-1 GiB ingest is an equivalent of 1 million log events.
+1 GiB ingest is equivalent to 1 million log events.
 See DDUs for Log Monitoring.

 To set up your central location for log storage:

 From the navigation menu, select Settings > Log Monitoring.